Dynamical convexity and elliptic periodic orbits for Reeb flows

 \subsection{Some estimates for the Conley-Zehnder index}

 In this section we will provide some estimates for the Conley-Zehnder index used in the proof of Corollary \ref{cor2}.
 Consider a Hamiltonian $H: \R^{2n+2} \to \R$ homogeneous of degree two.
+In what follows, we will use the convention that the Hamiltonian vector field $X_H$ is given by $\om(X_H,\cdot) = dH$.
 Suppose that $M:=H^{-1}(1/2)$ is $(r,R)$-pinched, that is,